Balsan (company): Balsan

 From 1856, the manufacture became associated with the name Balsan.
 Jean-Pierre Balsan bought it and gave it a second life.
-After he started working with his two sons Auguste and Charles, the company took the name of Balsan & Sons.
-Between 1860 and 1869, a new factory is designed by the architect Henry Dauvergne.
-His project was both innovative and ambitious: in addition to the 60,000 m² of workshops and warehouses it also included administrative buildings, a gas production plant, water towers, a worker township of 100 homes, a clinic.
-Its leaders Augustus and Charles Balsan lead in parallel political careers; they were both elected representative of the department of l’Indre.
-Charles advocates for a social and paternalistic capitalism.
-He works on women's employment laws, mutual aid and work accidents.
+After he started working with his two sons Auguste and Charles, the company took the name of Balsan & Sons (fr: MM Balsan et fils).
+Between 1860 and 1869, a new factory was designed by the architect Henry Dauvergne.
+His project was both innovative and ambitious: in addition to the 60,000 m2 of workshops and warehouses it also included administrative buildings, a gas production plant, water towers, a worker township of 100 homes, a dispensary and a school.
+Its leaders, Augustus and Charles Balsan, led in parallel political careers; both elected representatives of the department of l’Indre.
+Charles advocated for a social and paternalistic capitalism.
+He worked on women's employment laws, mutual aid and industrial accidents.

 In 1912, the company took out its final form as a Limited Liability Company with a share capital of 9 million French old Francs.
-It became the "Anonymous Society of Balsan Establishments".
-It mainly produces fabric intended for making uniforms for the Armed Forces, including the "blue horizon" worn by the "Poilus" during the First World War, and the various public administrations.
+It became la Société Anonyme des Établissements Balsan (en: the "Anonymous Society of Balsan Establishments").
+The Châteauroux factories went on to mainly produce carded fabric intended for making uniforms for the Armed Forces, including the "blue horizon" worn by the soldiers of the First World War, and the various public administrations.

 The 1955 reconversion

-In 1954, Louis Balsan succeeded to his cousin François.
-After he graduated from Sciences Po and Harvard, he was deported during the Second World War.
-He made contact with American factories specializing in TUFT, a new textile production process used for creating carpets, bath mats, bedspreads...
-The company then diversified its activities by manufacturing five meters tufted carpets with unique machines in France.
+In 1954, Louis Balsan succeeded to his cousin François as the leader of the company.
+Having graduated from Sciences Po and Harvard, he was deported during the Second World War.
+He made contact with American factories specializing in tufting, a new textile production process used for creating carpets, bath mats, bedspreads.
+The company then diversified its activities by investing in dyeing machines and began manufacturing five-metre-wide tufted carpets using unique machines in France.
+The social development of the company continued with the introduction of paid internships and the construction of a day-nursery and a company restaurant.

-The social development of the company continues with the introduction of paid internships and the construction of a day-nursery and a company restaurant.
-In 1972, Louis Balsan decides to build a new plant in Corbilly following the innovative concept of the era of "plant in the countryside".
-After its opening in June 1974, the plant experiences some difficulties which lead Louis to sell Balsan to Bidermann Textile Group in May 1975.
+In 1972, Louis Balsan decided to build a new plant in Corbilly (Arthon) following the innovative concept of the era of "plant in the countryside".
+After its opening on 22 June 1974, the factory experienced some difficulties which led Louis to sell Balsan to Bidermann Textile Group in May 1975.